 What else can it do?

 Rather a lot!
-You’ll be enrolled onto American Express Experiences (discounts on event and film tickets), American Express Offers (discounts and cashback with specific merchants) and American Express Dining (free starters or wine at various restaurants in European cities) amongst other things.
+You’ll get access to American Express Experiences (discounts on event and film tickets), American Express Offers (discounts and cashback with specific merchants) and more.

 There’s also travel accident insurance – although you’ll need to opt in to this one, as it’s not automatic.